17 Walks in Edinburgh to Get Your Step Count Up!

 Portobello Beach

-Just a few miles North East of the City Centre lies Portobello Beach.
+Just a few miles northeast of the City Centre lies Portobello Beach.

 An award-winning beach, it’s perfect for sunbathing and swimming.